Veterinary Nurse Apprenticeships

 What is a veterinary nurse apprenticeship?

-A veterinary nurse apprenticeship will start with a job in a vets’ surgery, covering basics like how to handle small animals correctly, along with giving you real-world experience in a surgery located close to you.
+A veterinary nurse apprenticeship or a veterinary care assistant apprenticeship will start with a job in a vets’ surgery, covering basics like how to handle small animals correctly, along with giving you real-world experience in a surgery located close to you.

 The course builds your confidence around animals, gives you experience and ends with you receiving a qualification you can list on your CV for the rest of your career.

 What qualifications will I get?